abc1929/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+- A closure is a data ensemble that holds a execution environment for a function.
+Its content can have variables that are scoped to this function as well as other functions that are nested within this function.

 2. Study the following code, then answer the questions below.

 ```js